About SAY THEIR NAMES

 If you have information you would like to share, or if you would like to participate in our research, please contact Ron Browne at firstname.lastname@example.org

-SAY THEIR NAMES was formally launched in January 2021, and currently is staffed by Lead Researcher-Supervisor, Ronald Browne; Project Manager, Dr. Saba Ayman-Nolley; Northeastern Illinois University academic supervisor for map development, Ting Liu; two Northeastern Illinois University interns, research assistant Nozanin (Noza) Farrukhzoda and map developer Robert (Rob) Strzok; and two volunteer community Research Assistants, Omid Nolley and Safira Newton-Matza.
-In addition, NON:op’s creative director, Christophe Preissing, is assisting with the map development.
+SAY THEIR NAMES was formally launched in January 2021, and is staffed by Lead Researcher-Supervisor, Ronald Browne; Project Manager, Dr. Saba Ayman-Nolley; Northeastern Illinois University academic supervisor for map development, Ting Liu; and community researcher Omid Nolley; with NON:op’s artistic director, Christophe Preissing, overseeing development of the map and database.
+Currently we are working with interns from the Metropolitan Chicago Data-science Corp (MCDC): Kota Suzuki, Miranda Stumpff, and Zindeh Scere, in addition to map developer Rob Strzok.

-To find out more about the research team visit the Staff, Interns, and Volunteers page.
+To find out more about the current and past research team members, visit the Staff, Interns, and Volunteers page.

 • • •